 Advisors - Scholastic records and grade reports, advisory information sheets.

-Other Locations - Robeson Community College electronic data files, including backups, are stored in three campus locations; vintage files are archived in the campus vault, and a digital transcript file is delivered annually to a safe deposit box at BB&T, Lumberton NC.
+Other Locations - Robeson Community College electronic data files, including backups, are stored in three different locations; vintage files are archived in the campus vault, and a digital transcript file is delivered annually to a safe deposit box at Truist, Elm Street Branch, Lumberton NC.